 We are exposed to market price fluctuation in food product prices.
 Given the historical volatility of certain of our food product prices, including chicken, other proteins, grains, produce, dairy products, and cooking oil, these fluctuations can materially impact our food and beverage costs.
 While our purchasing commitments partially mitigate the risk of such fluctuations, there is no assurance that supply and demand factors such as disease or inclement weather will not cause the prices of the commodities used in our restaurant operations to fluctuate.
+In periods where the prices of commodities drop, we may pay a higher price under our purchasing commitments.
 In a rapidly-fluctuating commodities market, it may prove difficult for us to adjust our menu prices in accordance with input price fluctuations.
 Therefore, to the extent that we do not pass along cost increases to our customers, our results of operations may be adversely affected.
 At this time, we do not use financial instruments to hedge our commodity risk.